-The author tells about the known kings of the Ist Dynasty and which order they should be in, including their tombs and the tombs of a couple of queens and aristocrats of the period, one of who's tomb yielded chambers full of of equipment intact as laid out 5000 years before.
-The subsidiary burials which surround the royal burials of this Dynasty are what appear to be sacrificial burials, a practice which was disposed of by the end of the Dynasty.
+The author tells about the known kings of the Ist Dynasty and which order they should be in, including their tombs and the tombs of a couple of queens and aristocrats of the period, one of who's tomb yielded chambers full of equipment intact as laid out 5000 years before.
+The subsidiary burials which surround the royal burials of this dynasty are what appear to be sacrificial burials, a practice which was disposed of by the end of the dynasty.

-The books middle section contains a large arrangement of excavation photos of material of the period, and is pure heaven, if that type of thing turns you on as it does myself, particularly of interest is an amazing photo of a mummy of the IInd Dynasty in-situ in its coffin.We continue the exploration of burial customs in Dynasty II.
+The book's middle section contains a large arrangement of excavation photos of the material of the period, and is pure heaven if that type of thing turns you on as it does myself, particularly of interest is an amazing photo of a mummy of the IInd Dynasty in-situ in its coffin.We continue the exploration of burial customs in Dynasty II.

 Professor Emery next is on to the art of the period beginning with reliefs that contain elements common with Mesopotamian art.
 Sculpture in the round is represented by only a few surviving examples including a kneeling official in Cairo with the names of three consecutive kings of the age.

 Painting of the era is concerned with mural decorations in the patterns of mats used in the period as wall hangings, a theme that would be repeated throughout Pharaonic history.
-Professor Emery relate various building techniques found in the archaeological record for the Archaic period, included the use of mud bricks of various sizes, wood and even stone.
+Professor Emery relates various building techniques found in the archaeological record for the Archaic period, included the use of mud bricks of various sizes, wood, and even stone.

 The signs of trade for this period is known from examples of foreign goods in Egypt as well as discoveries of Egyptian materials of the period in settlements around the Mediterranean.
 We next explore the various industry practiced by the archaic artisan including of course pottery, stone vessel making, as well as furnishings while using only the most rudimentary tools.

-Professor Emery now deals with the agricultural product of the people which would have included cereals like emmer, barley and milet.
+Professor Emery now deals with the agricultural product of the people which would have included cereals like emmer, barley, and millet.
 These cereals were accompanied by fruits, vegetables and meat depending on class and occasion.